awslabs/aws-c-io/README.md

         char port[10];
     };

-`address` can be either an IPv4 or IPv6 address.
+`address` can be either an IPv4, IPv6 or VSOCK CID address.
 This can be used for UDP or TCP.
 `socket_name` is only used in LOCAL mode.
 `port` can be used for TCP or UDP.